kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 ::: warning
 When using a cursor with the `scroll` option, Elasticsearch has to duplicate the transaction log to keep the same result during the entire scroll session.
-It can lead to memory leaks if a too great scroll duration is provided or if too many scroll sessions are open simultaneously.
+It can lead to memory leaks if a scroll duration too large is provided, or if too many scroll sessions are open simultaneously.
 :::